 “Well, yeah, sort of.
 My boys and me, we go down to this bar… and we don’t start anything… but sometimes, like, we start some fights.”

-Suddenly, in the background, I heard a piercing shriek!
-A woman, probably his mother, shouts, “You can’t tell him that!”
+A woman, probably his mother, screeches, “You can’t tell him that!”

 “How does the bar fighting thing work out for you?”
 I inquired.

 “It’s okay, but that’s why I want to learn Wing Chun, so I can do better.”

 Okay, he’s honest and has a self-improvement streak.
 No doubt he’s a future diamond in the rough…